angelobarilari/ongame/README.md

 #### 4. While docker compose started an admin user was created in the db.
 You must login as admin user (username: admin@admin.com, password: admin) and create categories as only an admin can create them and a topic cannot be created without a category.

+###### (One category is created automatically when docker-compose run to make possible to create topics without create categories, just for test)

 #### 5. You are now ready to test app.